M66B/FairEmail/FAQ.md

 **ProtonMail** uses a proprietary email protocol and [does not directly support IMAP](https://protonmail.com/support/knowledge-base/imap-smtp-and-pop3-setup/), so you cannot use FairEmail or any other Android email client to access ProtonMail.
+Unfortunately, Proton has no plans to add [a mail bridge for Android](https://github.com/ProtonMail/proton-bridge/issues/427).

 **Tutanota** uses a proprietary email protocol and [does not support IMAP](https://tutanota.com/faq/#imap),